Greek money outflows abroad seen much smaller than feared

 "It's not the disaster many worried about," said Michael Howell, the research firm's managing director.

-CrossBorder Capital, which has tracked flows for more the 20 years, said $177 million (116 million pounds) flowed out of Greece last month, compared with $166 million in December and $149 million in November - sums much smaller than about $2.4 billion that left the country in August last year.
+CrossBorder Capital, which has tracked flows for more the 20 years, said $177 million (156.2 million euros) flowed out of Greece last month, compared with $166 million in December and $149 million in November - sums much smaller than about $2.4 billion that left the country in August last year.

 "The January data show that Greece has been more stable than many feared," Howell said.